 Making positive changes in your oral hygiene habits may fix the problem.
 Brushing your teeth and tongue after eating, flossing, and staying hydrated by drinking more water during the day are some of the logical and easy habits to try first.

-If you still have problematic breath odor, you should consult a dentist. he may refer you to a specialist if he believes that you may have a more serious problem that is causing the offending smell.
+If you still have problematic breath odor, you should consult a dentists. they may refer you to a specialist if they believes that you may have a more serious problem that is causing the offending smell.